petkaantonov/bluebird/docs/docs/warning-explanations.md

 });
 ```

-Because the result of `getUserDàta()` is not returned from the first then handler, it becomes a runaway promise that is not awaited for by the second then.
+Because the result of `getUserData()` is not returned from the first then handler, it becomes a runaway promise that is not awaited for by the second then.
 The second [.then()](.) simply gets immediately called with `undefined` (because `undefined` is the default return value when you don't return anything).

 To fix it, you need to `return` the promise: